trussworks/terraform-aws-logs/README.md

 ## Terraform Versions

 Terraform 0.13.
-Pin module version to ~> 9.0.0 Submit pull-requests to master branch.
+Pin module version to ~> 10.X Submit pull-requests to master branch.

 Terraform 0.12.
-Pin module version to ~> 8.0.0 .
+Pin module version to ~> 8.X .
 Submit pull-requests to terraform12 branch.

-Terraform 0.11.
-Pin module version to ~> 3.5.0 .
-Submit pull-requests to terraform011 branch.

 ## Usage for a single log bucket storing logs from all services